iethan-h/MyBNB/README.md

 ## What is Mybnb?

-Mybnb is an Airbnb inspired project where users can experience a mondern and simplistic twist to the Airbnb application.
+Mybnb is an Airbnb inspired project where users can experience a modern and simplistic twist to the Airbnb application.
 Users can see all of the locations that are offered, create a new location for guests to see and explore, and leave reviews if the user has been to the location.

 Visit the live site here: https://mybnb-app.herokuapp.com/